jimmysmith1919/jimmysmith1919.github.io/_pages/about.md

   - /about.html
 ---

 I am a Founding Scientist at [Liquid AI](https://www.liquid.ai/).
 I earned my PhD in computational mathematics from the [Institute of Computational and Mathematical Engineering (ICME)](https://icme.stanford.edu/) at Stanford University, where I was advised by [Scott Linderman](https://web.stanford.edu/~swl1/).
-My research focuses on leveraging dynamical systems to improve the capability, efficiency, and explainability of sequence modeling.
+My research is broadly related to leveraging dynamical systems to improve the capability, efficiency, and explainability of sequence modeling.

 Prior to my time at Stanford, I completed masters' degrees in the [Leaders for Global Operations (LGO)](https://lgo.mit.edu/) program at MIT and obtained my bachelor's degree from Georgia Tech.
 My industry experience includes machine learning research roles at NVIDIA on the [Learning and Perception](https://research.nvidia.com/labs/lpr/) team, as well as at Dell and Goodyear.